pennlabs/infrastructure/cdk/kittyhawk/API.md

 - successLimit (number) - The number of successful finished jobs to retain. (**Optional**, default 1)
 - failureLimit (number) - The number of failed jobs to retain. (**Optional**, default 1)

-The following properties from Application are also available: ```tag, cmd, containerPort, extraEnv, livelinessProbe, port, pullPolicy, readinessProbe, replicas, secret, secretMounts```
+The following properties from Application are also available: ```tag, cmd, containerPort, extraEnv, port, pullPolicy, replicas, secret, secretMounts```

 ## Escape Hatches